CrystalSystems/.github/profile/README.md

 **CRYSTAL v3.0** is under development.
 At this time, various technology stacks are being considered for this version.
 Starting from this version, it is planned to gradually add new functions: private messages with encryption, comments, photo/video albums, etc. <a href="https://shedov.top/description-and-capabilities-of-crystal-v3-0/" target="_blank" rel="noopener">More about</a> CRYSTAL v3.0.</p>

+I create a lot of [experimental prototypes](https://github.com/CrystalSystems/prototypes) for testing various technologies prior to integration into the core CRYSTAL system.

 **FAQ:**<br>
 ---
 **Is this made with AI?**<br>